The T-Rex Company

 Implementation

 Once the above-described preconditions are met, an organization is ready to begin its transformation in earnest.
 Fortunately, the actual implementation is not as difficult as it may at first sound.
 There is a simple way to implement the “T-Rex” pattern.
 I will not go into the details of a typical organizational change process, as this is well described elsewhere.
+However, the following organizational measures must be implemented.

 Aspect 1: Pool of experts

-During “pool time,” members of each group have the opportunity to attend training, learn new skills, publish technical articles, develop product ideas, and exchange ideas with their peers.
+The presence of a pool of experts is a pivotal feature of a T-Rex organization that ensures its structure will be both sustainable and efficient.
+Instead of distributing specialists among various and often redundant departments, the T-Rex organization creates a centralized set of technically oriented groups of experts.
+Each group has a hierarchy in the form of an expert career path as discussed above.
+During “pool time,” members of each group can attend training, learn new skills, publish technical articles, develop product ideas, and exchange ideas with their peers.
 At the top of every technical group, a “guru” expert is established who only sporadically works on projects.
-Instead, guru experts work on new technologies, train their group members, take care of new technical trends, attend conferences and symposiums.
+Instead, guru experts work on new technologies, train their group members, take care of recent technical trends, and attend conferences and symposiums.
 They are public persons: exposed to the expert community outside the company, spreading the word about their employer, and attracting potential new employees to join the company.

 Aspect 2: Deterministic reporting structure